grafana/grafana-operator/documentation/deploy_grafana.md

 * *--grafana-plugins-init-container-image*: overrides the Grafana Plugins Init Container image, defaults to `quay.io/integreatly/grafana_plugins_init`.
 * *--grafana-plugins-init-container-tag*: overrides the Grafana Plugins Init Container tag, defaults to `0.0.2`.
 * *--scan-all*: watch for dashboards in all namespaces.
 This requires the the operator service account to have cluster wide permissions to `get`, `list`, `update` and `watch` dashboards.
 See `deploy/cluster_roles`.
-* *--openshift*: force the operator to use a [route](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html) instead of an [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
-Note that routes are only supported on OpenShift.
 * *--pod-label-value*: override the value of the `app` label that gets attached to pods and other resources.
-* *--service-type*: override the type of the grafana service.
-Defaults to `ClusterIP`.
-Must be either `ClusterIP`, `NodePort` or `LoadBalancer`.

 See `deploy/operator.yaml` for an example.